memorandumtk/garbage-app/README.md

 6. To constrain the value of geolocation by checking the value of latitude and longitude: +-0.005 degree (111.32 meters at equator which is maximum value)
 7. To use GraphQL --> Gave up since lack of documents to use app/route.(shouldn't be used for app/route?)
 7. User model adding for implementing authentication function
+8. To upload images to S3 coming from curious
+9. To mark current location into the map